nextcloud/documentation/admin_manual/installation/installation_source.rst

 This assumes that you are familiar with installing PHP application on lighttpd.

-It is important to note that the :file:`.htaccess` files used by ownCloud to protect the :file:`data` folder are ignored by lighttpd, so you have to secure it by yourself, otherwise your :file:`owncloud.db` database and user data are publicly readable even if directory listing is off.
+It is important to note that the :file:`.htaccess` used by ownCloud to protect the :file:`data` folder are ignored by lighttpd, so you have to secure it by yourself, otherwise your :file:`owncloud.db` database and user data are publicly readable even if directory listing is off.
 You need to add two